-My career has been a mix of for profit and not for profit gigs.
+I have passion for the entrepreneurial and intrapreneurial, for launching and championing startups, social entrepreneurship, community based education and civic engagement.
+My career has been a mix of for profit and not for profit.
 Some have been my own successful entrepreneurial startups I developed and then left in the good hands of others to carry on.
 Others have been intrapreneurial work for established (sometimes Fortune 500) organizations.
-In 2008, I made the decision to ditch suits and bureaucracy for good - and devote the rest of my working days to more grassroots community based efforts in the not for profit arena.
+Over the past two decades, I have primarily focused my activities on human capital management, talent acquisition, employer branding, corporate communications, and community partnerships.

-Most of all, I’m someone who loves to identify problems and develop systems to solve them.
+I’m someone who loves to identify problems and develop systems to solve them.
 Among the many ways I have been described, the nicest are change agent, innovation architect, creative solutions engineer, and inquisitive.

 When I am privileged to be invited to present at conferences or events, some of the topics I speak on are work readiness, disability as diversity in the workplace, employer and self branding, social networking, social recruiting, and collaborative community based partnerships.